How to Fix Adobe CEF Helper High Memory or CPU Usage?

 Disabling Irrelevant Applications and Services

-1. Right-click on your antivirus icon from the bottom right of the system tray
+1. Right-click on your antivirus icon in the system tray (bottom-right corner of your screen).

-2. Hover the mouse over Avast Shields Control
+2. Hover your mouse over Avast Shields Control (or similar, depending on your antivirus).

 Turning Off the Third-Party Antivirus